tarantool/doc/doc/getting_started/using_docker.rst

      --name mytarantool \
      -d -p 3301:3301 \
      -v /data/dir/on/host:/var/lib/tarantool \
-     tarantool/tarantool:2.6.0
+     tarantool/tarantool:latest

 This command runs a new container named ``mytarantool``.
-Docker starts it from an official image named ``tarantool/tarantool:2.6.0``, with Tarantool version ``2.6.0`` and all external modules already installed.
+Docker starts it from an official image named ``tarantool/tarantool:latest``, with the latest Tarantool version and all external modules already installed.

 Tarantool will accept incoming connections on ``localhost:3301``.
 You can start using it as a key-value storage right away.